netdata/netdata/python.d/README.md

 Following charts are drawn per job:

 1. **Response time** ms
  * Time in 0.1 ms resolution in which the server responds.
-When connection is successful, it will be at least 0.1 ms, even if the measured time is lower than 0.1 ms.
    If the connection failed, the value is missing.

 2. **Status** boolean